-If a U.S. holder is treated as owning at least 10% of our ADSs or ordinary shares, such holder may be subject to adverse U.S. federal income tax consequences.
+If a U.S. holder is treated as owning at least 10% of our ADSs, such holder may be subject to adverse U.S. federal income tax consequences.

 If a U.S. holder (as defined below under "Item 10.
-E. Taxation-Material U.S. Federal Income Tax Considerations") is treated as owning (directly, indirectly or constructively) at least 10% of the value or voting power of our ADSs or ordinary shares, such U.S. holder will be treated as a "United States shareholder" with respect to each "controlled foreign corporation" in our group (if any).
+E. Taxation-Material U.S. Federal Income Tax Considerations") is treated as owning (directly, indirectly or constructively) at least 10% of the value or voting power of our ADSs, such U.S. holder will be treated as a "United States shareholder" with respect to each "controlled foreign corporation" in our group (if any).
 Because our group includes at least one U.S. subsidiary (ERYTECH Pharma, Inc.), if we were to form or acquire any non-U.S. subsidiaries in the future, they may be treated as controlled foreign corporations.
 A U.S. shareholder of a controlled foreign corporation will be required to annually report and include in its U.S. taxable income its pro rata share of "Subpart F income," "global intangible low-taxed income" and investments in U.S. property by the controlled foreign corporations, regardless of whether we make any distributions.
 An individual that is a U.S. shareholder with respect to a controlled foreign corporation generally would not be allowed certain tax deductions or foreign tax credits that would be allowed to a U.S. shareholder that is a U.S. corporation.
-We cannot provide any assurances that we will assist investors in determining whether any non-U.S. subsidiaries that we may form or acquire in the future would be treated as a controlled foreign corporation or whether such investor would be treated as a U.S. shareholder with respect to any of such controlled foreign corporations.
-Further, we cannot provide any assurances that we will furnish to any U.S.

-shareholder the information that may be necessary to comply with the reporting and tax paying obligations discussed above.
-Failure to comply with these reporting and tax paying obligations may subject you to significant monetary penalties and may prevent the statute of limitations with respect to your U.S. federal income tax return for the year for which reporting was due from starting.
-U.S. holders should consult their tax advisors regarding the potential application of these rules to their investment in our ADSs or ordinary shares.
+We cannot provide any assurances that we will assist U.S. holders in determining whether any non-U.S. subsidiaries that we may form or acquire in the future would be treated as a controlled foreign corporations.
+Further, we cannot provide any assurances that we will furnish to any U.S. holder that is a U.S. shareholder the information that may be necessary to comply with the reporting and tax paying obligations discussed above.
+Failure to comply with these reporting and tax paying obligations may subject a U.S. holder that is a U.S. shareholder to significant monetary penalties and may prevent from starting the statute of limitations with respect to such U.S. holder's U.S. federal income tax return for the taxable year in which such obligations was required.
+U.S. holders should consult their tax advisors regarding the potential application of these rules to their investment in our AD

-We have identified material weaknesses in our internal control over financial reporting.
-If we are unable to remediate these material weaknesses, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the trading price of our ADSs or ordinary shares.
+We have identified a material weakness in our internal control over financial reporting.
+If we are unable to remediate these material weakness, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the trading price of our ADSs or ordinary shares.

-We have identified two material weaknesses in our internal control over financial reporting as of December 31, 2018, which have not been remediated as of December 31, 2020.
+We have identified one material weakness in our internal control over financial reporting as of December 31, 2018, which has not been remediated as of December 31, 2021.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our financial statements will not be prevented or detected on a timely basis.

-If we are unable to remediate these material weaknesses, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our securities.
+If we are unable to remediate this material weakness, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our securities.